lvrach/MiKey/README.md

 Description
 -----------
 MiKey is a minimal and modular Linux keylogger.
-It provides a toolkit that monitors and records all activities performed on an H/Y. It makes use of the Xlib.
+It provides a toolkit that monitors and records all activities performed on a computer.
+It makes use of the Xlib.

 Installation
 -----------
     make

     ./mikey

 Usage
 -----
 * -b, --background    Runs the keylogger at the backround.
 * -o, --output        Declares the path of the output file.
 Used by plain-text module.

-Modules
+Building a Module
 -------
 Modules receive the recorded data and handle it accordingy.